virtualcitySYSTEMS/map-ui/documentation/CUSTOM_ICONS.md

 The **svgString** prefix allows to render the content of a SVG file.
 The file needs to be imported first or hardcoded to a variable in the code as string.
+When using svg icons, make sure you assign `currentColor` to the `fill` or `stroke` attributes of the svg elements you want to be colored according to the current text color.

 Here are some examples: